Anne Templeton

 Undergraduate teaching

-I am a personal tutor to first and second year students and supervise 3rd an 4th year dissertations.
+I previously acted as a personal tutor to first and second year students and supervised 3rd an 4th year dissertations.
 I am the Course Organiser of Identities & Collective Behaviour.

 Open to PhD supervision enquiries?